 The Wilson parallels Highway 6, a major state highway between Portland and Tillamook, and much of the river is visible from the road.
 The rock is basalt and the channels are mostly deep, with an occasional cobble bar section where wood can hang up.
 The Wilson is popular with fishermen and relations between fishing and boating populations have been strained: be diplomatic and give them lots of room.
-The character of the river changes a lot with different flows.
+The character of the river changes dramatically with different flows.

 The put-in is at Highway 6 milepost 22.6 at the Jones Creek Day Use Area.
 Turn off the highway and cross the bridge.
 The day use area is on the downstream river right side of the bridge.

 There are several possible takeouts making it possible to do shorter play runs or a longer float.
 From 1100-2000cfs the run from Jones Creek to the Footbridge is a great 2+ mile play/skills run finishing with a scenic class III+ gorge (check for wood from a highway pullout while running shuttle).
 From 1400 up excellent play continues to Jordan creek making for a 4 mile run, with possible access on river left immediately below Jordan's confluence, or river right at the next bridge.
 There is more excellent play downstream from Jordan which is best developed at 3,000-5,000cfs and suitable for class IV paddlers in playboats.
-Continuing the whole 8 miles to milepost 15 means you won't have time to work every feature, but it's is a nice class III run for folks who don't play as much.
+Continuing the whole 8 miles to milepost 15 means you won't have time to work every feature, but at lower flows it's is a nice class III run for folks who don't play as much.

 The Tillamook gauge is 11.5 miles downstream from the Jordan Creek and may not reflect recent rains.
 Take the weather into account before launching.

 We have no additional detail on this route.